pg20/kaggle/README.md

 # kaggle
-Solved Problems on Kaggle in R and Python
+Solutions of  Problems on Kaggle in R and Python